Layoff and Reduction

 - A grant, contract, or self-sustaining funding reduction affects three or fewer employees.

-- Changed research project goals mean that a position that performs dedicated, specialized tasks is no longer needed.
+- Changed research project goals or the end of a phase of research mean that a position that performs dedicated, specialized tasks is no longer needed.

 - A faculty support staff position is no longer needed because the faculty member is leaving the University.